 The third plague's lice rose from the ground, the domain of the Earth god Geb (father of snakes, reminiscent of Gen. 3:14, and worshipped from around 2600 in the Third Dynasty).
 Herodotus in 440 BC wrote, "In other countries the priests have long hair, in Egypt their heads are shaven...
 The priests shave their whole body every other day, that no lice or other impure thing may adhere to them when they are engaged in the service of the gods."

 The fourth plague's flies vastly outnumbered the bizarrely popular dung beetle (scarabs), creatures that rolled their balls of refuse across the ground ostensibly as Khepri, a humanoid figure with the face of a scarab (worshipped from around 2300 BC in the Sixth Dynasty) rolled the Sun across the sky.
 The Egyptians knew that scarab young sprung from buried dung.
 If they also knew that flies spring from unburied dung, they might blame their bug god for not doing its job and allowing the flies to multiply.
+(See rsr.org/dung-beetles for their ability to navigate by the Milky Way!)

 The fifth plague's decimation of livestock insulted Osiris who was embodied as the bull god (including the calf, etc., and worshipped from at least about 2,500 BC in the Fourth Dynasty) of death and resurrection, along with Isis, queen of the gods (worshipped from ~2475 BC in the Fifth Dynasty) who often wore cow's horns on her head.

 The sixth plague's boils came as ash, thrown into the air, caused boils on man and beast, disrespecting Heka and Isis.
-(Heka was worshiped in the predynastic period with inscriptions dating from around 3100 BC and Isis from around 2400 BC in the Fifth Dynasty.)
+(Heka was worshiped in the predynastic period with inscriptions dating from almost 3000 BC and Isis from around 2400 BC in the Fifth Dynasty.)
 Heka was the father and Isis the patroness of magic, and as magic merged with the healing arts, ironically, the magicians were unable to heal themselves of the boils.
 Thus "the magicians could not stand before Moses because of the boils, for the boils were on the magicians" too (Ex.
 9:11).

-The seventh plague's hail overcame Nut (worshipped from about 2000 BC), one of the nine primary Egyptian gods of the Ennead, goddess of the sky, and the other Ennead sky gods, Isis and Set being doubly derided, with him the god of storms and foreigners (worshipped from about 3100 BC in the First Dynasty), both of whom were to protect the crops also.
+The seventh plague's hail overcame Nut (worshipped from about 2000 BC), one of the nine primary Egyptian gods of the Ennead, goddess of the sky, and the other Ennead sky gods, Isis and Set being doubly derided, with him the god of storms and foreigners (worshipped beginning around 3000 BC in the First Dynasty), both of whom were to protect the crops also.
 But "the hail struck throughout the whole land of Egypt, all that was in the field... the hail struck every herb of the field and broke every tree" (Ex.
 9:25).
-And by this plague Yahweh taunted the god of grain, Neper (first worshipped in the Middle Kingdom, 2055-1650 BC), who was known as the god of barley, "for the barley was in the head" (Ex.
+And by this plague, Yahweh taunted the god of grain, Neper (first worshipped in the Middle Kingdom, 2055-1650 BC), who was known as the god of barley, "for the barley was in the head" (Ex.
 9:31, ready to be harvested when destroyed by the hail).

 The eighth plague's locusts exposed again the impotence of Neper and of Egypt's other crop and harvest gods when "the land was darkened" by the locust swarms, "and they ate every herb of the land and all the fruit of the trees which the hail had left" (Ex.
 10:15).
 Thus Neper and Nepit, god and goddess of grain, and Renenutet (worshipped in the Pyramid Texts so from perhaps as early as around 2350 BC at the end of the Fifth Dynasty), snake of nourishment and goddess of harvest ("I will make... the plants... flourish, bending under their fruit"), and the Ennead Geb (worshipped from about 2650 BC in the Third Dynasty), god of the Earth and crops, all of whom were defeated.